 A Chatbot is a computer program that virtually interacts with users using a messaging app / platform.
 Enterprise chatbots are usually powered by artificial intelligence and big data, and intelligently learn about users with each interaction.
 They do this by using use a system of neural networks to technologically simulate the vast number of connections in the human brain.

-As artificial intelligence technology gets more advanced, we’ll gradually see chatbots and AI being incorporated into all human-computer interactions in every industry.
+As artificial intelligence technology gets more advanced, we’ll gradually see AI based chatbot being incorporated into all human-computer interactions in every industry.

 History of Chatbots